filipdanic/spwolf/README.md

 ```

-There’s a lot to unpack here and the best way to really understand it is to go through the example or to look at the PropTypes declaration of `FormHoC` in `src/SpForm.js`.
+There’s a lot to unpack here and the best way to really understand it is to go through the example or to look at the PropTypes declaration of `FormHOC` in `src/SpForm.js`.

 **Credits**